HLAA takes important steps to help people with hearing loss

 In 1988, SHHH helped draft wording for the Americans with Disabilities Act (ADA), which was eventually signed into law in 1990.
 From 1995-2002, SHHH was involved with:

 - advocacy for cell phone compatibility and newborn hearing screenings.

 - collaborating with the National Technical Institute for the Deaf (NTID) and the US Department of Education on proposed rules for Individuals with Disabilities Education Act (IDEA).

 - supporting the introduction of The Hearing Aid Tax Credit Bill.

 - advocacy of Medicare and Medicaid coverage for cochlear implants.

 During that time, the organization also solidified their mission “to open the world of communication to people with hearing loss by providing information, education, support and advocacy.”
 In 2006, the organization became HLAA and the Walk4Hearing fundraiser debuted.

-On the national level, funds raised through the Walk4Hearing help publish Hearing Loss Magazine and maintain a website, which provides hearing loss resources to an online community.
+On the national level, funds raised through the Walk4Hearing help publish Hearing Life magazine and maintain a website, which provides hearing loss resources to an online community.
 You can access educational webinars and product/service showcase webinars at no cost.
 Information for parents, veterans and young adults, as well as HLAA staff blogs and the latest news on hearing loss are also maintained on the site.